kencx/keyb/README.md

 - More default cheatsheets

 ## Install
-keyb is still a work in progress and not ready.
+keyb is still a work in progress.
 Use it at your own risk.

 ```bash
 $ go get -u github.com/kencx/keyb